 June flowers are: (1) white mariposa lily, (2) Oregon sunshine, (3) mountain sunflower, (4) scarlet gilia, (5) penstemon, and (6) horsemint.

-Other June flowers (not pictured) included western columbine and wax currant.
+Other June flowers (not pictured) include western columbine, wax currant, and blue-eyed Mary.

 May flowers that may still be blooming include upland larkspur, cinquefoil, Rocky Mountain paintbrush, and blue stickseed.